TomasKvaraciejus/storepage/README.txt

 The program only recognizes ascii characters therefore, when writing down prices do not use the currency symbol (except $).

-If images are added via the directory path, they must be included in the 'Images' folder to show up in the website.

 ---- Contacts ----
 If you encounter any issues please report them to the coordinator: domas.nemanius@mif.stud.vu.lt